 \section{Introduction}

 One of the most common tasks in Signal Processing is segmentation.
-Identifying time intervals where a signal is homogeneous is a strategy to uncover latent features of its source.
-The signal segmentation problem can be restated as change-point detection task: delimiting a segment consists on fixing the timestamps where it starts and ends.
-This subject has being extensively investigated leading to a vast literature and applications in many domains including computer science, finance, medicine, geology, meteorology, \etc The majority of the work done so far in signal segmentation focuses on temporal signals. \cite{Baseville1993,Balzano2010,Chen2012,Tartakovsky2014,Aminikhanghahi2016,truong2020}.
+Identifying time intervals where a signal is `homogeneous' is a way to uncover latent features of its source.
+The signal segmentation problem can be restated as a change-point detection task: delimiting a segment can be achieved by spotting the timestamps where it starts and ends.
+This subject has being extensively investigated leading to a vast literature and applications in many domains including computer science, finance, medicine, geology, meteorology, \etc The majority of the related work so far focuses on temporal signals \citep{Baseville1993,Balzano2010,Chen2012,Tartakovsky2014,Aminikhanghahi2016,truong2020}.

-In this work we will study a different kind of object: \emph{graph signals appearing as a stream}.
+In this work we study a different type of object: \emph{graph signals appearing as a stream}.
 In general terms, a graph signal is a function defined over the nodes of a given graph.
-Intuitively, the graph partially encodes the variability of the function: nodes that are connected will take similar values.
-This applies to real situations, for instance, contacts in social networks would share similar tastes; two neighboring sensors in a sensor network would provide similar measurements.
-Moreover, this behavior is not evident only in the case when the graph is explicitly given.
-In some applications, the graph itself has to be inferred and most algorithms are built over this local similarity property that corresponds to signal \emph{smoothness}.
-This can be seen in graphical models or networks used to approximate manifolds \cite{Perraudin2017,Friedman2007,LeBars2019arxiv,Tenenbaum2000}.
+Intuitively, the graph partially encodes the variability of the function, \ie nodes that are connected will take similar values.
+This applies to real situations, \eg contacts in social networks would share similar tastes, two neighboring sensors of a sensor network would provide similar measurements, etc. Note that this property can be exploited even when the graph is not given.
+In some applications, the graph itself has to be inferred and most algorithms are built over this property of local similarity of nodes' behavior that corresponds to signal \emph{smoothness} \citep{Kalofolias16,LeBarsICASSP2019}.
+This can be seen also in graphical models or graphs used to approximate manifolds \citep{Perraudin2017,Friedman2007,LeBars2020icml,Tenenbaum2000}.